GSA-TTS/identity-handbook/_articles/appdev-deploy.md

     ```

 ### No-Migration Recycle
 When responding to a production incident with a config change, or otherwise in a hurry, you might want to recycle without waiting for a migration instance.
-For environments other than prod, note that if a migration has been introduced on `main`, new instances will fail to start until migrations are run.
 1. Recycle the boxes without a migration instance
 ```bash
 aws-vault exec prod-power -- ./bin/asg-recycle prod idp --skip-migration